Mumumurilo/bootcamp-cloud-native/dia-9/dia-9-sysdig.md

 2. Create a new Custom Dashboard based on this template called "yourinitials - Kubernetes Service Golden Signals" .
    ![image](../images/lab-sysdig-02.png)

-3. Scope it down to your namespace dev-yourinitials and your deployment yourinitials-web-app.
+3. Scope it down to your namespace studentyourinitials and your deployment yourinitials-web-app.
    ![image](../images/lab-sysdig-03.png)

 4. In Dashboards -> My Dashboards you will find your created dashboard.